ayonli/ngrpc/README.md

 #### func init

-In each service file, we need to define a `init` function to use the service:
+In each service file, we need to define an `init` function to use the service:

 ```go
 func init() {